namor5772/WifiRadio2/README.md

 # Use BCM GPIO numbering
 GPIO.setmode(GPIO.BCM)

-# Define Raspberry Pi pins that go to the interface circuit board
+# Define the 4 Raspberry Pi pins that go to the interface circuit board
+# Ground is not included
 button_pin = 26
 led0_pin = 19
 led1_pin = 13